SietseDEV/SietseDEV/README.md

 I work with a variety of languages and frameworks, including:

-- **Frontend**: HTML, CSS, JavaScript, Typescript, React, DaisyUI, ShadCN
+- **Frontend**: HTML, CSS, JavaScript, Typescript, React, DaisyUI, Shadcn
 - **Backend**: Node.js, Lua
 - **Other**: Various tools and libraries that I integrate into my projects!